Subscribe to updates

 Motion

-A motion was scheduled to be moved by Councillor Peart, calling on Northumberland County Council to scrap the Community Partnership model and transfer responsibility for community engagement directly to Town and Parish Councils.
+A motion was scheduled to be moved by Councillor Peart, in accordance with Council Procedure Rule No.9.
+The motion, submitted by Reform UK councillors, called for the council to scrap the Community Partnership model and transfer responsibility for community engagement directly to Town and Parish Councils.
 The motion argued that this would avoid duplication, reduce bureaucracy, improve efficiency, and place decisions at the most local and accountable level of government.

 Attendees